- All Ages

 Yes, there is an onsite restaurant.

-Muir of Dinnet has not told us if they are fully wheelchair friendly.
+No, Muir of Dinnet is not wheelchair friendly.

-Muir of Dinnet has not told us if they are fully pushchair friendly.
+No, Muir of Dinnet have stated they are not pushchair friendly.

 Muir of Dinnet has not told us if they are dog friendly.